PrincetonUniversity/lucid/docs/tutorial_interpreter.md

 There are two things to understand about the interpreter: its input and output.

 ## Interpreter input specification
-For the histogram example, the specification file is ``examples/tutorial/histogram.json``, which looks like:
+For the histogram example, the interpreter specification file is ``examples/tutorial/histogram.json``:

 ```
 {